mi-erasmusmc/OMOP-Queries/Vocab_General/G10_Find_parents_for_a_given_concept.md

-G10: Find parents for a given concept
+# G10: Find parents for a given concept
----

 This query accepts a concept ID as the input and returns all concepts that are its immediate parents of that concept.
 Parents are concepts that have a hierarchical relationship to the given concepts.
 Hierarchical relationships are defined in the relationship table.
 The query returns only the immediate parent concepts that are directly linked to the input concept and not all ancestors.

-Sample query:
+## Sample query

 ```sql
 SELECT